Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 UnicastAnycast

-RoutingAlways reaches the same destinationReaches the nearest destination
+RoutingAlways reaches the same destinationReaches the BGP-selected destination

 Best forStateful connections (web apps, databases)Stateless services (DNS, CDN, NTP)